ptaiga/organizer/README.md

  - [ ] Wrap/unwrap block with active projects in sidebar

 **Bugs**:
+ - [ ] Instead of renaming the project is hidden
+ - [ ] When go into hidden project look at "View hidden projects" link
  - [ ] Url 'organizer/asdf' go to Inbox with "Asdf" header
  - [x] Close a task in Today folder go to project folder of the task or Inbox
  - [x] Task snooze but continue to count near the folder